bidyashreenayak0211/Store-Data-Analysis/README.md

   - Channels include **Ajio, Amazon, Flipkart, Meesho, Myntra, Nalli, and Others**.
   - Provides an understanding of which platforms generate the most sales.

+## Insights
+- **Peak Sales in March:** Sales were highest in March, with a gradual decline towards the end of the year.
+- **Women Dominate Purchases:** Female customers accounted for 64% of total sales, indicating strong engagement from this segment.
+- **Maharashtra Leads in Sales:** Maharashtra recorded the highest sales among all states, followed by Karnataka and Uttar Pradesh.
+- **Adults as Key Buyers:** Adult women formed the largest purchasing group, making up more than one-third of total orders.
+- **Flipkart and Amazon Among Top Channels:** These platforms were the leading sources of sales, showcasing their strong market presence.
+- **High Delivery Success Rate:** The majority of orders were successfully delivered, with only a small percentage canceled or refunded.

 ## Conclusion
 This dashboard serves as an insightful tool to analyze the performance of the store in 2022.
 The various visual components highlight key trends in sales, customer demographics, regional performance, and order processing efficiency.
 The data-driven insights can help in making strategic decisions to improve sales and customer satisfaction in the future.

 ![Screenshot 2025-02-07 130524](https://github.com/user-attachments/assets/75501a9d-f92b-4b8b-b5b4-4ade821d6d4f)